-In fiscal 2015, a significant majority of our named executive officers' target compensation (89% for our Chief Executive Officer and averaging 77% for our other named executive officers) consisted of semi-annual and annual bonus programs and long-term equity incentives.
+In fiscal 2016, a significant majority of our named executive officers' target compensation (93% for our Chief Executive Officer, before taking into account his salary reduction and decline of bonus payout, and averaging 78% for our other named executive officers) consisted of semi-annual and annual bonus programs and long-term equity incentives.

-At our 2015 Annual Meeting of Stockholders, our stockholders voted to approve, on an advisory basis, the compensation of our named executive officers, as disclosed in the proxy statement for that meeting.
+At our 2016 Annual Meeting of Stockholders, our stockholders voted to approve, on an advisory basis, the compensation of our named executive officers, as disclosed in the proxy statement for that meeting.
 We refer to this vote as our Say-on-Pay vote.
-Our Compensation Committee considered the results of the Say-on-Pay vote (which received 99% approval of the votes cast) at its meetings after the Say-on-Pay vote when it set annual executive compensation.
-After our Compensation Committee reviewed the stockholders' approval of the Say-on-Pay vote in 2015, our Compensation Committee decided to maintain the general framework of our fiscal 2014 compensation policies and programs for our named executive officers in fiscal 2015 as it believed such programs continued to be in the best interest of our stockholders.
+Our Compensation Committee considered the results of the Say-on-Pay vote (which received 98% approval of the votes cast) at its meetings after the Say-on-Pay vote when it set annual executive compensation.
+After our Compensation Committee reviewed the stockholders' approval of the Say-on-Pay vote in 2016, our Compensation Committee decided to maintain the general framework of our fiscal 2015 compensation policies and programs for our named executive officers in fiscal 2016, with certain modifications, as it believed such programs continued to be in the best interest of our stockholders.